 If you love house plants, you'll be delighted to know that there are plenty of plants that are 'pet friendly'.
 Here are 5 dog-friendly and non toxic indoor plants.
 1. Staghorn Fern The staghorn fern is another great plant for indoor dogs.
 This tropical plant can help purify the air of toxins and is a great alternative to the spider plant.
 The best part about this fern?
 Its unique look!
-As you may know, dogs like to chew on things, so be sure to put it in a place where they won't be tempted.
-2. Tillandsia This plant is not very toxic, but is safe for dogs to eat.
-This tropical …
+As you may know, dogs like to chew on things, so be sure to put it in a place where they won't be …

 At home dental care

 Have you ever received a big sloppy kiss from your pet only to have you dry retching and thinking “oh your breath stinks!”.
 This is a very good indication that your pet is in some serious need of dental care.
 Don’t worry though, you are not alone as Periodontal disease is quite common with studies showing that approximately 80% of dogs and 70% of cats over the age of 3 years have some form of dental disease.
-Dental disease, also known as periodontal disease, is when a build-up of plaque has caused your pet's teeth and gums to become inflamed.
-Plaque, which is made up of saliva, …
+Dental disease, also known as periodontal disease, is when a build-up of …

 Noise Phobias: Thunder and Loud Noises

 Many people owning a puppy or dog may be surprised when dog exhibits an undo fear of noises such as thunder or fireworks.
 All dogs have a mild fear of noises, just as most children do when they are young.
 But unlike children, you can't really explain to a puppy or even a full-grown dog that the thunder is a simple natural event caused from lightning.
-Some vets estimate that as many as 5 to 10 percent of dogs have some noise phobia problems and some dogs, notably, Collies, Golden Retrievers, and German Shepherds, have a higher incidence of noise anxiety than other …
+Some vets estimate that as many as 5 to 10 percent of dogs have some noise phobia problems and some dogs, notably, Collies, Golden …

 Continue Reading about Noise Phobias: Thunder and Loud Noises